aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/fills-and-strokes/_index.md

 weight: 60
 aliases: /net/drawing-basics/fills-and-strokes
 lastmod: "2020-12-15"
-description: SVG Fills and Strokes Properties, Fill attribute, Lines and Stroke Caps, Dots and Dashes
+description: This article describes several properties that allow you to set different aspects of SVG fill and stroke, including color, opacity, thickness, use of dashing, etc.
+description: svg fill, svg stroke, fill attribute, svg lines, svg stroke caps, dots and dashes, stroke-dasharray
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 Filling and stroking are both painting operations.
 All graphical elements such as shapes, paths and text – are rendered by being filled.
-The fill is painting the interior of the object, and stroke is painting along its outline.
-The stroke and fill are ones of the main SVG CSS properties that can be set for any lines, text and shapes.
+The fill is painting the interior of the object, and the stroke is painting along its outline.
+The SVG stroke and SVG fill are some of the main CSS properties that can be set for any lines, text and shapes.
 In the SVG text file, they can be specified both in the **style** attribute and using **[presentation attributes](https://www.w3.org/TR/2018/CR-SVG2-20181004/styling.html#TermPresentationAttribute)**.
-For each property, there exists a corresponding presentation attribute, which is described in the Styling chapter of W3 SVG 2.0 specification.
+There is a corresponding presentation attribute for each property, which is described in the Styling chapter of the W3 SVG 2.0 specification.

-## **Fills and Strokes Properties**
+## **SVG Fill and SVG Stroke Properties**

 Colorization or painting means the operation of adding color, gradients or patterns to graphics using **fill** and **stroke**.
 A set of attributes define their properties: **fill, fill-opacity, fill-rule, stroke, stroke-dasharray, stroke-dashoffset, stroke-linecap, stroke-linejoin, stroke-miterlimit, stroke-opacity**, and **stroke-width**.
-They are some of the **[presentation attributes](https://www.w3.org/TR/2018/CR-SVG2-20181004/styling.html#TermPresentationAttribute)**.
+These are some of the **[presentation attributes](https://www.w3.org/TR/2018/CR-SVG2-20181004/styling.html#TermPresentationAttribute)**.

-Fills and strokes styling features can be set in the **style** attribute.
+SVG fills and SVG strokes features can be set in the **style** attribute.
 The syntax for properties specifying is:

 `style="stroke:#00ff00; stroke-width:2; fill:#ff0000"`